Core Services | Rescue, Recover, Rebuild

 Thanks to the generous support of caring, compassionate donors, we are able to provide the following services free of charge at the Montana Rescue Mission.

 We serve three meals a day, 365 days a year, at both shelters.
-Breakfast is only served to shelter guests.
-Lunch and Dinner are also available to the public in our community dining room located in the Men’s Shelter.
+Breakfast is served to shelter guests only.
+Lunch and Dinner are available to the public in our community dining room located in the Men’s Shelter, 2822 Minnesota Ave.
 All meals are free of charge.
-Lunch is served at noon Monday through Saturday and at 12:30 on Sunday.
+Lunch is served at 12 noon Monday through Saturday and at 12:30 on Sunday.
 Dinner is served at 5:30.

-Upon arrival, clothing is provided free of charge to those in need.
-When guests leave our Shelters they may also receive furniture and household items through our Second Chance Store located at 21 South 29th Street.
+Upon arrival, we provide any clothing items the guest needs free of charge.
+When guests leave our Shelters they may also receive household items through our Second Chance Store located at 21 South 29th Street.

 Emergency and temporary housing is provided at the Men’s Shelter and the Women & Children’s Shelter.
 Length of stay is dependent on the individual needs of each guest.

-The Men’s Shelter has a total of 98 beds and the Women and Children’s Shelter has 115 beds.
+The Men’s Shelter has a total of 129 beds and the Women and Children’s Shelter has 141 beds.
 However, we are never full.
-Both shelters also have additional cots and matts for overflow.
+Both shelters also have additional cots and mats for overflow.

 A Non-denominational chapel service is provided daily at both shelters, attendance is voluntary and not a requirement to receive services.